Qballjos/Homey-Servarr/README.md

 You don't need to configure all apps - only the apps you use.

+**Note**: Settings can be updated at any time via the device's Advanced Settings.
+Changes take effect immediately with automatic data refresh.

 ## 🔧 Technical Details

 ### Performance Optimizations